 Of course, it makes no sense to take a drone on a plane if you don't know how to operate it in the first place, so a tutorial is recommended.
 You should check out this link that has some good information on learning to fly a drone.
 Once you know how to safely and efficiently operate the equipment, you're ready to plan your trip.

 Should your drone be packed in checked luggage, or as a carry-on?

 Answer: Either is fine, as long as you follow the rules for each option.
 If your drone is a larger model, such as an Inspire or a Typhoon, it won't fit into a carry-on size bag and will have to be checked.
 If your drone is smaller -- from the Phantom series, for example -- it's small enough to be taken on the plane with you.

-If you haven't yet purchased the drone, it might be a good idea to shop for a smaller model to begin with, so you won't have to worry about the airline losing your expensive piece of equipment.
+If you haven't yet purchased the drone, it might be a good idea to shop for a smaller model to begin with, so you won't have to worry about the airline losing your expensive drone.
 Tips on which size drone might best fit your needs can be found here.
 Whether you purchase a small model or a larger one, however, be sure to carry on your spare batteries -- the low pressure in the storage cabin can cause batteries to catch fire, a risk you'll certainly want to eliminate.
 If your rechargeable battery is installed in the drone when you check your luggage, however, you won't have to remove it.

 How to carry drone batteries on a plane